kersorianek/mon-portfolio/_posts/2022-12-17-A-Step-by-Step-Guide-to-Developing-Your-First-Project-Charter.md

 ---
 layout: post
-title: A Step-by-Step Guide to Developing Your First Project Charter
+title: How to Prepare Your First Project Charter Effectively
-subtitle: How to Prepare Project Charter Effectively
+subtitle: A Step-by-Step Guide to Developing Your First Project Charter
 tags:
   [
        project management,